Caedicia simplex: Hearing

-Diet & predators
+Diet and predators

 Predators

 Katydids and other species in Orthoptera are an important component of many vertebrate diets, such as frogs, lizards, bats, and birds, but the coloration and camouflage that C. simplex has developed and evolved to have, like many species of katydid, put them at an advantage to predators.
 In addition to vertebrate predators, insects that have been known to hunt and subdue katydids include tachinid flies (family Tachinidae), digger wasps (family Sphecidae), spiders, some species of ants, and many predatory insects that are larger than katydids.
 Large predatory insects, however, are more of an issue for Australian C. simplex residents, while New Zealand residents have a tougher time with birds.
 While the camouflage puts katydids at somewhat of an advantage in some respects for predation, Lysaght describes C. simplex as a “sluggish insect”, relying primarily on their appearance to stay hidden from predators.

 Parasites

 Gordian worms, or horsehair worms (phylum Nematomorpha) are very commonly found in the abdomen of many katydids as an internal parasite.
 Gordian worms are a common parasite known for manipulating its host via behavioral alteration, and in the species of one katydid, it was found that this was accomplished by the molecular mimicry of host proteins, which were linked to neurotransmitter release.
-In the case of many katydids, the parasite did not directly affect an individual’s physiology nor wellbeing, only manipulating the behavior of the katydid at the end of the worm’s life cycle, when it “directs the host to water”, where the worm emerges for a “mating frenzy”.
+In the case of many katydids, the parasite did not directly affect an individual's physiology nor wellbeing, only manipulating the behavior of the katydid at the end of the worm's life cycle, when it “directs the host to water”, where the worm emerges for a “mating frenzy”.